ienorand/cosmos-ccsds_transfer_frames/README.md

 REQUIRE cosmos/ccsds_transfer_frames
 ```

 Then add the protocol in the command and telemetry server configuration in an interface definition as usual.
-The full explicit module namespace is necessary, for example:
+The full explicit module namespace `Cosmos::CcsdsTransferFrames::CcsdsTransferFrameProtocol` is necessary.

+For example:

 ```
 INTERFACE INTERFACE_NAME tcpip_client_interface.rb localhost 12345 12345 10.0 nil